jkelling/openacctests/collectiveShared/README_atomicSync.md

 do no wait before reading each other's results and may use their own read values.

-Note, that on GPU, the results will look correct within warps, because threads run in lock-step.
-Errors will only be visible at warp boundaries (each thread sends data to a neighbor 3 away).
+Note, that on GPU, the results tend look correct even without barrier, maybe due to how warps are scheduled.

 ### `-DUSE_BARRIER`